Lecture — TR 1:30-3:00pm — 1571 GGBL (also recorded via CAEN)

 Now, for the most common student question:

-Unfortunately, I cannot predict the future.
-I have no special insight here (i.e., it has never happened that a student has said to me "I plan to drop in X days but won't drop today", so I do not have any secret information about the plans of other students).
+Unfortunately, I have no special insight here (i.e., it has never happened that a student has said to me "I plan to drop in X days but won't drop today", so I do not have any secret information about the plans of other students to drop or not).
 The best we can do is use the past to predict the future (see raw data above).

 Your class work might be used for research purposes.
 For example, we may use anonymized student assignments to design algorithms or build tools to help programmers.
 Any student who wishes to opt out can contact the instructor or teaching assistant to do so after final grades have been issued.
 This has no impact on your grade in any manner.